webis-de/small-text/CONTRIBUTING.md

 # Contributing to Small-Text

+Happy to see you here.
 Contributions are always welcome.
 We need help, among others, in the form of code or documentation.

 ❤️ Even if you tend to doubt yourself, we encourage you to try and pick a small part of small-text that can be improved.